svn2github/akismet/trunk/readme.txt

 = 4.1.1 =

 * Fixed the "Setup Akismet" notice so it resizes responsively.
+* Only highlight the "Save Changes" button in the Akismet config when changes have been made.

 = 4.1 =
 *Release Date - 12 November 2018*